CaptainN/npdev-collections/README.md

 **NOTE:** *These hooks must be included in the server build, not just in the react tree, but somewhere statically, so they can set up the necessary methods.
 They don't need to be included statically in the client bundle, which allows for code splitting using the `dynamic-import` package.*

-Using this, along with `createListHook`, it sets up everything we need on the server, and on the client to do offline-first, data-over-methods, with pagination, and SSR, with data hydration, etc. (along with using a set of providers in SSR and hydration code).
+Using this, along with `createConnector`, it sets up everything we need on the server, and on the client to do offline-first, data-over-methods, with pagination, and SSR, with data hydration, etc. (along with using a set of providers in SSR and hydration code).
 Super spiffy!
 In use, it looks like this:

 ```js
 // Here we use the group comments.